 Students may seek help with class assignments, research papers, and projects by visiting the Reference Department (on the second floor of the Scranton Public Library) or through phone and email.
 Librarians will also assist students with using electronic databases and print sources.
 In collaboration with faculty and staff, the Reference Department seeks to meet the educational needs of Lackawanna College students by focusing on library instruction and collection development.
 Librarians provide instruction to the entire Lackawanna College community, including the satellite centers, upon request.
-Faculty and staff may request library instruction for their classes using this form.
 Please contact the Reference Department at (570) 348-3000, ext.
 3008 or email firstname.lastname@example.org with any questions

 Library Study Room Reservation Policy